agens-no/EllipticCurveKeyPair/README.md

 - [TrailOfBits](https://github.com/trailofbits/) published some objective-c code a while back which was to great help!
 Thanks for [sharing](https://blog.trailofbits.com/2016/06/28/start-using-the-secure-enclave-crypto-api/) Tidas and [SecureEnclaveCrypto](https://github.com/trailofbits/SecureEnclaveCrypto).
 - Quinn "the Eskimo!", Apple, was to [great help](https://forums.developer.apple.com/message/84684#84684) with regards to exporting the public key in the proper DER X.509 format.

+## FAQ

+**Q: On simulator I don't see any prompt**
+A: For your leisure we store the private key in keychain instead of the secure enclave on simulator.
+This makes development faster and easier.
+The simulator doesn't posess any secure enclave.
+The only diff [is a single line of code](https://github.com/agens-no/EllipticCurveKeyPair/blob/70c248e83e8c0aaf73a9c27a1bce4becfe257bba/Sources/EllipticCurveKeyPair.swift#L124-L137).

 ## Feedback

 We would 😍 to hear your opinion about this library.
 Wether you like or don't.
 Please file an issue if there's something you would like to see improved.
 Reach me on twitter as [@hfossli](https://twitter.com/hfossli) if you have any questions at all 😀.